-Learn how to make the best all natural DIY homemade makeup remover at home.
+Learn how to make the best all natural homemade makeup remover at home.

 Ever wonder what all the ingredients that you are putting on your face are actually doing to your skin?
 Seems most skin care products today are full of harmful chemicals.
 Ready to try a more natural approach to removing your makeup?